Vaginal prolapse in the rabbit

 The causes that lead to a prolapse in female rabbits are not well understood.
 It may relate to:

-· A trauma sustained during a difficult childbirth (dystocia);
+- A trauma sustained during a difficult or long parturition (dystocia);

 - The presence of polyps in the urinary tract;

 - A painful discharge of urine (straining) caused by a bacterial infection and/or the presence of a stone in the bladder or the kidney;

-· An increased receptivity/sexual activity with a male rabbit;
+- An increased mating activity with a male rabbit;

 - Presence of mycotoxins in food.